Language: Croatian no Subtitles

 Air-shade could be self-funded in the long term via energy savings, with sustainable banking, governmental/crowd-funding as financing in the initial stage of its application.Download project overview (PDF, 1.73 MB) »See more

-Nikola Znaor believes that sustainable construction needs to consider ecological, economic and social aspects and also keep in …
+Nikola Znaor believes that sustainable construction needs to consider ecological, economic and social aspects and also …

 Our website search engine covers the web pages including project descriptions and expert profiles, PDFs, images and videos on the Holcim Foundation website.
 To improve your search results, here are some tips:

 Our search defaults to term-pairing AND.
 If you search sustainable construction - then the search engine will look for any items containing sustainable AND construction

 Excludes a term from results, automatically ANDs other terms listed